 - Tate Modern: This museum has one of the most important collections of contemporary art with pieces by Andy Warhol, Edvard Munch, Pablo Picasso and Salvador Dali.

-- Sherlock Holmes Museum: A must-see for any follower of Sir Arthur Conan Doyle where the public can see objects related to the different cases of the detective, as well as a collection of furniture from the Victorian era.
+- Sherlock Holmes Museum: A must-see for any follower of Sir Arthur Conan Doyle, where visitors can see objects related to the detective's different cases, as well as a collection of Victorian-era furniture.

 10. Visit Royal Botanic Kew Gardens

-One of the best places you can visit in the spring season is Royal Botanic Kew Gardens, a botanic garden located about 30 minutes from central London with a total of 500 acres of woodland and more than 50,000 living plants.
+One of the best places to visit in the spring season is Royal Botanic Kew Gardens, a botanical garden located about 30 minutes from central London with a total of 500 acres of woodland and more than 50,000 living plants.
 It has five greenhouses and several points of interest:

-- The Bonsay House: Greenhouse housing an important collection of bonsai, some with more than a century and a half of history.
+- The Bonsay House: Greenhouse that houses an important collection of bonsai, some with more than a century and a half of history.

-- Princess of Wales Conservatory: Greenhouse with tropical plants.
+- Princess of Wales Conservatory: Greenhouse with plants of tropical origin.

 - Alpine House: Greenhouse housing alpine plants that only grow at high altitude.